Aspallar/Wiki-Up/README.md

 ### Upload Summary and Initial Page Content

 You can specify an upload summary and the initial wikitext content for all the uploaded files by clicking on the "Content" tab at the top of the window.

 Note that any content supplied will only apply to **new** images/files, if you are overwriting an existing image/file the contents of the file page will be left untouched.

-You can add categories for the uploaded image by specifying the <code>[[Category:My Category]]</code> wikitext in the content.
+### Uploading Videos

+Wiki-Ip can "Upload" videos to Fandom wikis.
+To add videos drag a link to them from your browser to the upload list.
+If you drag and drop a playlist from Youtube then all videos in the playlist will be added to the upload list.
+Hold down the Ctrl key while dropping to just add a single video from a Youtube playlist.

 ### Required Bot Privileges